gottstech/gotts/docs/intro.md

 ```
 Then we will lose the signature info `sig2` but obviously which should be there to prove the ownership of `out2`.

-That's one of the reasons of why we have a `relative_lock_height` field in `OutputLocker`.
 To correct this, we define a consensus rule in Gotts to avoid this CoinJoin:
-- The `relative_lock_height` of a non-interactive transaction output must have `1` as the minimum value.
+- The CoinJoin of a non-interactive transaction output in same block is forbidden.
-- Note: the `relative_lock_height` is a relative locktime when the output becomes spendable.

-The CoinJoin still works for interactive transactions.
+The CoinJoin in same block still works for interactive transactions.

 ### Cut-Through